jatotterdell/optimum-analyses/README.md

 - [ ] primary outcome of IgE mediated food allergy by 18 months of age
 - secondary outcomes:
   - [ ] new onset eczema by 6 or 12 months of age with positive skin prick test
-  - [ ] sensitisation to at least one allergen by 12 months of age
+  - [ ] sensitisation to at least one allergen by 12 and up to 18 months of age
     - [ ] 1mm greater than negative control
-    - [ ] 3mm greater than negative control
+    - [ ] 3mm greater than or equal to negative control